AuenKr/open-code.nvim/CONTRIBUTING.md

 3. Link the repository to your Neovim plugins directory or use your plugin manager's development mode

-4. Make sure you have the OpenCode CLI tool installed and properly configured
+4. Make sure you have the Opencode CLI tool installed and properly configured

 5. Set up the Git hooks for automatic code formatting: